nviets/nixos-raspi-camera/README.md

 Setting up
 ----------

 Here is how to add the rapi-camera dependency to a third-party Nix system configuration.

 Consider a typical `flake.nix`.
-We add [1] `raspi-camera` input, optionally linking its nixpkgs [2] to your favorite one.
-Next we add corresponding output argument and include its module to the your system's configuration [4].
+We add [1] `raspi-camera` flake input, optionally linking its nixpkgs [2] to what other inputs use.
+Next we add the corresponding output argument and include the main module to your system's configuration [4].

 ``` nix
 {